The field of job satisfaction is rich and multi-layered, peppered with definitions, concepts, and theories drawn from several disciplines.

 Lending credence to the dispositional approach, another meta-analysis found personality factors related to the Five-Factor Model to be important mediators of the satisfaction–performance relationship (Bowling, 2007).
 While this may be, the author notes that “job satisfaction is an important end in itself and organizational leaders ought to feel obligated to enhance the wellbeing and satisfaction of their employees.”

 Increasing Job Satisfaction With Our Tools

 PositivePsychology.com has many resources to help clients identify and work on factors impacting their job satisfaction.

 First and foremost is our dedicated article explaining how to increase job satisfaction with strategies and tips.

 Additionally, one area we’ve covered is the need for people to understand their signature strengths, which can be crucial to finding the right job or excelling in their current position.

 Our Maximizing Strengths Masterclass© is a six-module, evidence-based package that can help clients in this way.
 With all the materials needed, it’s a thorough approach to discovering the unique blend of strengths your client possesses.

-We also have an abundance of tools in our Toolkit, one of which is the Strengths-Based Résumé.
-The goal of this intervention is to help clients consider potential jobs through the lens of their personal strengths rather than simply selecting based on skillset.
+We also have an abundance of worksheets to download, one of which is the Job Crafting for Ikigai exercise.
+The goal of this intervention is to help clients consider potential ways to craft their current job and experience more joy in what they do.

 A Take-Home Message